brianglass/anastasis/files/january.md

 You fled from mingling with the world and changed to a state of calm, crowned by the blood of martyrdom and the toils of the ascetic life; therefore you have been revealed as companions of the Martyrs and the Saints.

-14. Of our venerable Fathers, slaughtered in Sinai and RaÃ¯tho.
+14. Of our venerable Fathers, slaughtered in Sinai and Raïtho.

 The latter were slain in the reign of Diocletian, in 296, by barbarians from Arabia and Egypt called Blemmyes; the former by the same barbarian peoples around the middle of the fifth century.